philawhite/philawhite.github.io/Research.md

 - **P. White** and E. Porcu, "Towards a Complete Picture of Covariance Functions on Spheres Cross Time." [link](https://arxiv.org/abs/1807.04272)
 - M. Gruen, **P. White**, and B. Hare, "Do veterinarians or the public believe dog breed differ in pain sensitivity." .

-#### Working Papers
+## Current Projects

-- A. Alegria, E. Porcu, and **P. White**, "Space-Time Geostatistical Models with both Linear and Seasonal Temporal Components.
+[//]: # A. Alegria, E. Porcu, and **P. White**, "Space-Time Geostatistical Models with both Linear and Seasonal Temporal Components.
 Expected Submission: 2019.
-- **P. White** and A. Gelfand, "Multivariate Functional Factor Models with Time-varying Clustering."
+[//]: #  **P. White** and A. Gelfand, "Multivariate Functional Factor Models with Time-varying Clustering."
 Expected Submission: 2019.
-- **P. White**, A. Gelfand, and F. Li, "Model Comparison and Validation for Bayesian Hawkes Process Models."
+[//]: # **P. White**, A. Gelfand, and F. Li, "Model Comparison and Validation for Bayesian Hawkes Process Models."
 Expected Submission: 2019.
-- **P. White**, A. Gelfand, and F. Li, "Bayesian Modeling for Generalized Evolutionary Point Processes."
+[//]: #  **P. White**, A. Gelfand, and F. Li, "Bayesian Modeling for Generalized Evolutionary Point Processes."
 Expected Submission: 2019.

 ## Posters and Presentations